 - Immunodeficiency with increased IgM

 - Common variable immunodeficiency

 The most common immunodeficiency is Selective IgA deficiency, characterized by recurrent infections that affect the respiratory, digestive, and genitourinary systems.
 Recurrent pneumonia, Giardia lamblia infestation, and urinary sepsis are prevalent.
 The majority of patients can, however, be asymptomatic.
-They are at higher risks for autoimmune diseases, atopy, and anaphylaxis to IgA-containing products.
+They are at higher risk for autoimmune diseases, atopy, and anaphylaxis to IgA-containing products.

 X-linked agammaglobulinemia is also called Bruton agammaglobulinemia.
 It occurs due to a defect in Bruton Tyrosine Kinase (BTK) gene that prevents B-cell maturation.
 This condition is X-linked recessive and seen mostly in males.
-They present with recurrent bacterial and enteroviral infections after 6 months, once the maternal IgG is low.
-No B cells are seen in peripheral blood and immunoglobulins of all classes are absent.
+They present with recurrent bacterial and enteroviral infections after six months, once the maternal IgG is low.
+No B cells are seen in peripheral blood, and immunoglobulins of all classes are absent.
 Patients also have absent or scanty lymph nodes and tonsils.
 Live vaccines are contraindicated.

 In common variable immunodeficiency (CVID), individuals acquire the immunodeficiency in the second or third decade of life or later.
 Both males and females can develop this problem.
 CVID may follow a viral infection, such as infectious mononucleosis.
 Giardia lamblia infestation and recurrent pyogenic infections characterize CVID.
 It may be due to a defect in B-cell differentiation.
-The patients have a risk of autoimmune disease, bronchiectasis, lymphoma, and sinopulmonary infections.
+The patients have an increased risk of autoimmune disease, bronchiectasis, lymphoma, and sinopulmonary infections.